mnunezsa95/se_project_augustCodeJam/README.md

 ### Live Website

-The project can be seen live on GitHub Pages using the following URL[].
+The project can be seen live on Netlify using the following URL[https://main--amazing-sherbet-d588cc.netlify.app/].